-Selecting the best Solo 401(k) provider is an important decision that should be researched thoroughly.
+Choosing the best Solo 401(k) provider is an important decision that should be researched thoroughly.
 Below are several tips to help you select the best Solo 401(k) provider for your self-employed or small business retirement plan.

 1. Always Make Sure You Are Working With a Tax & ERISA Professional

 3. Take Advantage of Your Right to Borrow up to $50,000

 4. Be Sure You Have a Roth Option

 Additionally, most Solo 401(k) plan providers do not allow for in-plan Roth conversions or rollovers.
 Whereas, IRA Financial Group’s Solo 401(k) Plan allows for in-plan Roth conversions.
 However, the Solo 401(k) Plan participant must pay income tax on the amount converted.

-5. Ongoing Tax & 401(k) Plan Support is a Must
+5. Ongoing Tax & 401(k) Plan Support is Crucial

 6. Take Control of Your Solo 401(k) Plan from the Plan Provider

-With IRA Financial Group’s Self-Directed Solo 401(k) Plan, you can hold the plan assets at the bank of your choosing and gain “checkbook control” over the funds.
+With IRA Financial Group’s Self-Directed Solo 401(k) Plan, you can hold the plan assets at the bank of your choosing and gain “checkbook control” over the retirement funds.
 With IRA Financial Group, making an investment is as easy as writing a check.

 7. Stay Away from Plan Providers who Outsource Their Plan Maintenance Services

-Whether it’s answering a question about a plan feature, investment, an update in the law, or with help completing the IRS Form 5500-EZ, you will work one-on-one with an IRA Financial Group retirement tax professional and CPA who are familiar with your plan and retirement goals.
+Whether it’s answering a question about a plan feature, investment, an update in the law, or help completing the IRS Form 5500-EZ, you will work one-on-one with a retirement tax professional and CPA who are familiar with your plan and retirement goals.

 8. Stay Away from Excessive Annual Fees